-Lower middle market is a step up from small business on the value ladder and once there, you are more likely to get offers from people interested in buying your company.
-Middle market businesses appeal to private equity buyers.
+The lower middle market is a step up from small businesses on the value ladder and once there, you are more likely to get offers from people interested in buying your company.
+Middle-market businesses appeal to private equity buyers.

 Why would a good middle market business hold more appeal than a good small business?
 It usually comes down to buyer intent: are they going to be an owner/operator or an owner/investor?

-The role of an owner/operator is typical to small business while the role of an owner/investor is associated with the middle market.
+The role of an owner/operator is typical to small businesses while the role of an owner/investor is associated with the middle market.
 Here’s why:

 An owner/operator is central to the operation of the business; typically they are also the manager.
 An owner/investor looks for businesses with strong management in place; they don’t want to take over the day-to-day management but instead provide resources to grow the business and achieve the returns they are looking for.